unraid/docs/docs/legacy/FAQ/Configuration_Tutorial.md

   - Recommend leaving this as yes.
   - Disable NCQ on all disk devices that support NCQ.
 This typically results in much better write throughput.
-A setting called
-        \"Force NCQ disabled \[yes/no\]\" is also available in the Disk section of the Settings page of the System Management Utility to override this new behavior.
-That is, if this setting is \'yes\', then we force NCQ off; if setting is \'no\', we leave NCQ queue_depth as-is, ie, whatever linux driver sets it to.
+A setting called "Force NCQ disabled [yes/no]" is also available in the Disk section of the Settings page of the System Management Utility to override this new behavior.
+That is, if this setting is 'yes', then we force NCQ off; if setting is 'no', we leave NCQ queue_depth as-is, ie, whatever linux driver sets it to.
         [Source](http://lime-technology.com/forum/index.php?topic=3764.0)
 - Enable spinup groups - Allow disks to be spun up/down in appropriate